+3.2.
 Experiment 2

-Next, we gave subjects on an articulation test.
-We processed each speech sample from 10% to 90% in 10% steps.
+Next, we gave subjects on an intelligibility test.
+We processed each speech sample from 10% to 90% compression in 10% steps.
 The speech samples were nonsense Vowel-Consonant-Vowel (VCV) syllables embedded in a Japanese carrier phrase.
 The speech samples were elicited from a native Japanese male.
 The vowels in each VCV syllable were /a/ and the consonant varied between each of the 14 Japanese consonants.
-Each stimulus was presented twice, and subjects were forced to choose one of 14 VCV's by clicking a button on the screeen with a mouse.
-The 140 stimuli were presented randomly.
-Table 2 shows the average articulation score.
+Each stimulus was presented twice, and subjects were forced to choose one of 14 VCV's by clicking a button on the screen with a mouse.
+The 140 stimuli (14 VCV)